 Free Concerts in Parisian Churches

 It’s always worth a peek into the lesser-known churches and cathedrals of Paris if passing by, since you may catch the organist or church choir in rehearsal.
-There are regularly scheduled free organ recitals at the Notre-Dame Cathedral every Sunday at 4:30pm and at the Eglise St-Sulpice (Place St-Sulpice, 6th) on Sundays at 10:30am mass.
+There are regularly scheduled free organ recitals at the Notre-Dame Cathedral every Sunday at 4:30pm and at the Eglise St-Sulpice (Place St-Sulpice, 6th) on Sundays at 10:30am mass and recital at noon.
 Bell-ringing concerts take place at the Eglise St-Germain-l’Auxerrois (Place du Louvre, 1st) on Wednesdays from 2-3pm.
-Up-and-coming young musicians give classical, baroque and gospel concerts at the Eglise St-Merri (78 Rue St-Martin, 4th M° Rambuteau) every Saturday at 9pm and Sunday at 4pm, September through July.
+Up-and-coming young musicians give classical, baroque and gospel concerts at the Eglise St-Merri (78 Rue St-Martin, 4th M° Rambuteau) every Saturday at 8pm and Sunday at 4pm, September through July.
+Read more in the article “Free Classical Concerts in Paris”

 Classical Concerts in Religious Monuments